Shredded Chicken Tacos w/ Honey Lime Tequila Marinade

 This is the time to make drinks if you’re going to do that - we love to make either margaritas, palomas, or our new favorite (per our friends’ recommendation): tequila and tonics.
 Think gin and tonics, but with tequila.
 Sounds weird, I know, but trust me - it will change your life.
 (Thanks again, Matt + Tiph, for introducing us.
 We love you!)

 In a tumbler, add 2 oz. of Espolon Reposado tequila and ice, then fill the rest with tonic water.
 We enjoy around a 1:2 or 1:3 ratio of tequila to tonic.
 Add a squeeze of lime, and voila!
 Welcome to your new favorite drink.

 When everything is ready to go, heat up your corn tortillas.
-Make sure to do this last to avoid them getting rubbery and weird or falling apart.
+Make sure to do this last to avoid them getting rubbery or falling apart.
 You can do this in one of two ways: in the microwave or on the stove in a skillet.
 If you use a microwave: take a few paper towels and wet them and squeeze them out.
 Wrap the stack of tortillas in the paper towels and microwave for a minute to a minute and a half, depending on how many you are heating up.
 We usually start with 3 per person.
 If you heat them on the stove: heat up a skillet on medium heat and warm them up one at a time.
 Let them sit in the skillet for 30 seconds on each side, or until they start to bubble.
 Wrap the tortillas in a kitchen towel to keep them warm until you’re finished heating all of them.
 Once these are done, you’re ready to eat!
 Enjoy!